Red Hat and Oracle Linux issues

 ImageMagick

-If your OS does not come with the ImageMagick package in the repositories, can install a fork called GraphicsMagick from the EPEL repository:
+If your OS does not come with the ImageMagick package in the repositories, you can install a fork called GraphicsMagick from the EPEL repository:

 $ dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm -y